 Collecting Social Security Benefits For Retirees –

 The age at which an individual should begin collecting Social Security depends on his or her unique circumstances.
-The longer an individual can delay collecting, the higher the monthly benefit will be.
-Ultimately, however, the total amount collected will probably be about the same.
+The longer an individual can delay collecting, the higher the monthly benefit amount will be.
+Ultimately, the total amount collected will probably be about the same.
 Those who start collecting at the minimum age will collect less per month but it will be for a longer period than those who delay the onset of benefit collection.

 Many seniors opt for delaying the onset of benefits in order to increase their monthly payment but there is a limit to the monthly payment, regardless of the wage base.
 For 2018, the maximum benefit payable is $2,788 per month.
 Sometimes, seniors find themselves in a situation where it’s necessary to collect benefits at the minimum age, which is 62.
 Unforeseen circumstances, such as divorce or loss of employment, can make the early collection a necessity.
 Those who find themselves in this situation might want to talk to their financial advisor or their tax professional for more information.